-Directors or Heads of Service will provide the Director of Corporate and Community Services with details of all information affecting the payment of employees in accordance with specified timetable to allow the Council's Human Resources System to be maintained.
+Directors or Heads of Service will provide the Director of Business Operations and Partnerships with details of all information affecting the payment of employees in accordance with specified timetable to allow the Council's Human Resources System to be maintained.
+It is essential that managers inform HR/payroll promptly of any employees who are soon to leave the Council's employment.